jnisen/itc-store-project/paraver.md

 1 - edit
-2 - si existe la url
+2 - search
+3 - details of the product